KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_5_tally_correct_answers_&_show_results.md

       ![](images/5_question-tracker.png)

     **Challenge**: Can you explain to a mentor what this is doing?
 2. Save the _src/app/quiz/quiz.component.html_ file.
 Check out your app in Chrome.

 <!-- Trick markdown to give a little extra space -->
 ##
 ##### Take a break, smarty pants, you earned it!
 Grab another drink and/or ask your neighbor "If you could live in any sitcom, which one would it be?
-Can they sing theme song too?".
+Can they sing the theme song too?".

 ![](https://media.giphy.com/media/3o7TKBbkeuhqszIhuE/giphy.gif)